-Authority and Discernment
+Adam’s Predicament-Authority and Discernment

 Tree of Life

-Dove represents ‘God encompassing’.
+Dove represents ‘God-encompassing.’

 Sea creatures and land animals are below.

-Experience sharpens discernment.
-In the moral equation, God has denied nothing to Adam.
-In Gen. 2.19-20, Adam gains his first steps into a new experience—Adam is given experiences through the authority to name.
+Experience sharpens lessons in discernment, of that there is no doubt.
+In Gen. 2.19-20, Adam gains his first steps into a new experience—Adam is given experiences by being given the authority to name.
 God then forms all the animals and brings them to Adam, “…brought them unto Adam to see what he would call them.”
-God wanted to see how Adam would name.
-The groundwork for how we discern and how we name is laid.
-Scripture thus associates Adam with the attribute of discernment and the authority to name as the proper pathway toward soul development.
+God wanted to see how Adam would name the animals.
+Nor is the naming random, but named after the nature of the animal, understood through spiritual perception.

 Adam blames “the woman you gave me,”